ObscureCoderBlog/dakboard-screenshot/README.md

 - `SCREENSHOT_PATH`: The path where the screenshot will be saved.
 Use `./<filename>` for the current directory.
 - `SCREENSHOT_RESOLUTION`: The resolution at which the screenshot will be taken, in the format `<width>x<height>`.
 - `CRON_SCHEDULE`: The schedule on which the screenshot will be taken, as a cron expression.
+- `RUN_RCLONE`: Whether or not to run the rclone upload & delete code.
+- `RCLONE_DESTINATION` (Optional): The rclone destination where the screenshot will be uploaded.
+- `RCLONE_MIN_AGE` (Optional): The minimum age of the files to be deleted using rclone.

 ## Usage